 As I was planning Christmas recipes, it occurred to me that I don’t have a go-to classic sugar cookie recipe in my collection.
 Lots of cut-out cookies.
-So many variations on a cut-out cookie that it would make your head spin, but not a go-to classic sugar cookie.
+So many variations on a cut-out cookie that it would make your head spin, but not something like these Classic Sugar Cookies.

 I started out using Betters Homes & Gardens recipe, and then tweaked it a few different ways.
-This Classic Sugar Cookie here is what I deem to be the best version.
+This Classic Sugar Cookies here is what I deem to be the best version.

 The recipe calls for half shortening and half butter.
 Instead, I substituted cream cheese for shortening.
 It still gives the necessary fats for richness and structure, but it makes the cookie a little softer and more flavorful.
 Vanilla and almond extracts are also great enhancements to these Classic Sugar Cookies.

-They’re crisp on the edges, and chewy everywhere else.
+These Classic Sugar Cookies are crisp just on the edges, and chewy everywhere else.
 Some sugar cookies are crumbly, too crunchy, or grainy.
 Not these.
 They’re chewy through and through.